ooni/ooni.org/content/support/faq.md

 ### How often should I run OONI Probe?

 As often as possible.
-[Internet](Internet) censorship can emerge abruptly, while the blocking and unblocking of internet services may change over time.
+Internet censorship can emerge abruptly, while the blocking and unblocking of internet services may change over time.

 Ideally you could enable automated testing on Android, Desktop and Linux probes.

 ### How can I run OONI Probe automatically?

-On the Android Probe, under Settings > Automated testings.
-You can run the tests only when on WiFi and/or charging or always.
+You can enable the "Automated testing" settings in the [OONI Probe apps](https://ooni.org/support/ooni-probe-desktop#automated-ooni-probe-testing).

-It is similar on the Desktop probe.
+In these settings, you have the option to only have OONI Probe run automatically when you're connected to WiFi and/or your device is charging.

-The Linux CLI probe runs automatically when installed using the .deb package.
+The [Linux OONI Probe CLI](https://ooni.org/install/cli/ubuntu-debian) runs automatically when installed using the .deb package.

 ### For how long should I run OONI Probe?